An electric bus in service in the Bouches-du-Rhône, the pilot region for the REBORN project led by Be Energy.

 A major challenge for the future of electric batteries

-With the rapid rise of electric mobility, increasing volumes of batteries will gradually reach the end of their first cycle of use in the coming years.
+an increasing volume of batteries will gradually reach the end of their first usage cycle in the coming years.

 The REBORN project therefore aims to develop new methods to: